gavinbarron/ghuntley/content/blog/welcome-to-seattle-washington.md

 - hospitality
 ---

 Hello there!
-To help you fall even more in love with Seattle heere's a list of ideas.
+To help you fall even more in love with Seattle here's a list of ideas.
 If you discover something awesome during your stay please send in a PR with the deets by tapping the Octocat.

 # coffee
-- http://www.slatecoffee.com/ for v60 third wave unburnt coffee
+- http://www.slatecoffee.com/ for knockout v60 third wave unburnt coffee
-- https://www.shop.storyville.com/ for v60 third wave unburnt coffe
+- https://www.shop.storyville.com/ for knockout v60 third wave unburnt coffee
 - https://en.wikipedia.org/wiki/Monorail_Espresso for burnt by aussie standards but perfect by seattle standards expressos

 # books